Adriano Duarte

 Adriano Duarte Mansur da Silva (born 29 January 1980 in Ponte Nova, Minas Gerais), known as Adriano Duarte, is a Brazilian football defender who plays for Rio Branco.

 Career

 Previously, he played in his native country and in foreign clubs including French side Nantes, Belgian clubs Mons and Gent.
 As he did not get any opportunities to play in the team of the French First Division team, he decided to go to Belgium, where he started to play in the team of RAEC Mons.
-In his own country Duarte was crowned champion in 2001 with his team Atlético Mineiro.
+In his own country Duarte was crowned champion in 2001 with his team América Mineiro.